nCine/nCine-site/faq.md

 2. **Why the name?**

-   The name is a combination of "*engine*" and "*Encelo*", my nickname on the internet. :)
+   The name is a combination of "*engine*" and "*Encelo*", my nickname on the internet. :smile:

 3. **What does the logo represent?**